mrded/goPusher/README.md

 Install all dependencies and build the project: `make {vendor,build}`

-# Install and Start goPusher as a Service
+# Start goPusher as a Service

 ## Upstart Configuration